bankofcanada/DocsEcon.jl/src/DesignPapers/final_conditions.md

 ## Types of Final Conditions

-There are three types of final conditions currently implemented in StateSpaceEcon.
+There are four types of final conditions currently implemented in StateSpaceEcon.

 ### `fcgiven`

 This is the simplest one of them.
-It cen be used when the values of the variable past the end of the simulation are known and we simply assign them.
+It cen be used when the values of the variable after the end of the simulation are known and we simply assign them.

 In our running example, the following equation corresponds to `fcgiven`.